mtumilowicz/scrum-notes/README.md

 * helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t
     * helps change these interactions to maximize the value
+* works with the Scrum Team and the organization to increase the transparency of the artifacts
 * service to Product Owner
     * understands product planning in an empirical environment
     * finds techniques for effective Product Backlog management